In this guide we’ll look at the best TIG welders.

 The welder comes with electrode holder and lead, earth clamp and a wire brush.

 The Sealey MW200A 200Amp TIG Welder is another good welding machine.
 The build quality is excellent, it is compact and lightweight, and features excellent cooling.

 This is an effective inverter welder that can be used with a TIG welding torch.
 A decent sized ventilation hole allows good airflow to the internal components, allowing longer time for welding.
 The welder has a 20% duty cycle.

 The product is made using high quality pressed steel, that is strong and durable yet lightweight.
 To add to this it is finished with a very nice powder coating.
 This helps the product resist corrosion and make it more robust.

-This TIG welder is compact and lightweight and has a carry handle that makes moving and storing the unit very easy.
+This TIG welder is compact and lightweight and has a carry handle that makes moving and storing this portable welder very easy.